Machine Learning Methods for Data Association in Multi-Object Tracking: Introduction

-At the core of multi-target tracking lies the data association and track-to-track association problems.
-The goal of data association is to identify a correspondence between a collection of new sensor measurements and preexisting tracks (Figure \ref{fig:DA}).
+At the core of multi-object tracking lies the measurement-to-track and track-to-track association problems.
+The goal of measurement-to-track association is to identify a correspondence between a collection of new sensor measurements and preexisting tracks (Figure~\ref{fig:DA}).
 New measurements can be generated by previously undetected targets, so care must be taken to not erroneously assign one of these measurements to a preexisting track.
 Likewise, the measurements that stem from clutter within the surveillance region must be identified to avoid false alarms.
 When there are multiple sensors, there is also the additional problem of track-to-track association.
-This problem seeks to find a correspondence between tracks of the same target that were generated by different sensors (Figure \ref{fig:t2ta}).
-This is a necessary step before track-to-track fusion; once the optimal assignment of the multi-sensor tracks has been found, all of the tracks assigned to a single track can be combined to produce the final estimate of that track's state.
+This problem seeks to find a correspondence between tracks that are generated by different sensors (Figure~\ref{fig:t2ta}).
+Once the optimal assignment of the multi-sensor tracks has been found, all of the tracks assigned to a single track can be combined to produce the final estimate of that track's state.
 The sensors might be homogeneous or heterogeneous; in the latter case, the problem becomes even harder as the sensors could produce vastly different types of data.
-Note that in this work, we use \textit{detections} and \textit{measurements} interchangeably; similarly, we equivocate \textit{targets} with the term \textit{objects}.
-We will attempt to be as consistent as possible with our usage while also adhering to the norms of the different tracking communities when appropriate.
-For example, in vision-based tracking, the term \textit{detections} is typically used instead of \textit{measurements}.